chikacc/Trove/com.trove.spatialqueries/Documentation~/how-it-works-bvh.md

 ### Querying nearest neighbors

-You can also query nearest neighbors very efficiently, using a `BVH<MyBVHMyBVHNodeData>NearestNeighborsQuerier`.
+You can also query nearest neighbors very efficiently, using a `BVH<MyBVHNodeData>NearestNeighborsQuerier`.
 This is a struct that allows you to iteratively query a group of close results, and expand the search at every iteration.
 The first iteration is guaranteed to give you at least one result.

 This code sample demonstrates its usage in a job:
 ```cs